Onion: Culinary

 While the large, mature onion bulb is most often eaten, onions can be eaten at immature stages.
 Young plants may be harvested before bulbing occurs and used whole as spring onions or scallions.
 When an onion is harvested after bulbing has begun, but the onion is not yet mature, the plants are sometimes referred to as "summer" onions.

-Additionally, onions may be bred and grown to mature at smaller sizes.
-Depending on the mature size and the purpose for which the onion is used, these may be referred to as pearl, boiler, or pickler onions, but differ from true pearl onions which are a different species.
-Pearl and boiler onions may be cooked as a vegetable rather than as an ingredient and pickler onions are often preserved in vinegar as a long-lasting relish.
+Onions may be bred and grown to mature at smaller sizes, known as pearl, boiler, or pickler onions; these are not true pearl onions which are a different species.
+Pearl and boiler onions may be cooked as a vegetable rather than as an ingredient, while pickler onions are often preserved in vinegar as a long-lasting relish.
+Onions pickled in vinegar are eaten as a side serving with traditional pub food such as a ploughman's lunch.

-Onions are available in fresh, frozen, canned, caramelised, pickled, and chopped forms.
-The dehydrated product is available as kibbled, sliced, ring, minced, chopped, granulated, and powder forms.

-Onion powder is a seasoning widely used when the fresh ingredient is not available.
-It is made from finely ground, dehydrated onions, mainly the pungent varieties of bulb onions, and has a strong odour.
-Being dehydrated, it has a long shelf life and is available in several varieties: yellow, red, and white.

-Culinary uses

-Onions are commonly chopped and used as an ingredient in various hearty warm dishes, and may also be used as a main ingredient in their own right, for example in French onion soup, creamed onions, and onion chutney.
+Onions are commonly chopped and used as an ingredient in various hearty warm dishes, and may be used as a main ingredient in their own right, for example in French onion soup, creamed onions, and onion chutney.
 They are versatile and can be baked, boiled, braised, grilled, fried, roasted, sautéed, or eaten raw in salads.
-Their layered nature makes them easy to hollow out once cooked, facilitating stuffing them, as in Turkish sogan-dolma.

-Onions pickled in vinegar are eaten as a snack around the world, and as a side serving in pubs and fish and chip shops throughout the United Kingdom and the Commonwealth.
-They are part of a traditional British pub's ploughman's lunch, usually served with crusty bread, English cheese, and ale.

-Similar to garlic, onions can show an additional colour – pink-red – after cutting, an effect caused by reactions of amino acids with sulfur compounds.

-Non-culinary uses

-Onion oil is authorised for use in the European Union and United Kingdom for use as a pesticide against carrot fly in umbelliferous crops (carrots, parsnips, parsley, celery, celeriac).
-Onions also contain one of the natural oils sometimes used in hair oil.
+Onions are a major ingredient of some curries; the Persian-style dopiaza's name means "double onion", and it is used both in the dish's sour curry sauce and as a garnish.
+Onion powder is a seasoning made from finely ground, dehydrated onions; it is often included in seasoned salt and spice mixes.